 (Plus, it’s harder to make good food choices when you’re under the influence.)

-The ideal is to aim for about seven or eight hours of uninterrupted sleep a night.
+The ideal is to aim for about seven to nine hours of uninterrupted sleep a night.

 But we know, this can feel like a pipe dream during the menopause transition.